WHY Lviv is so underestimated by tourists?

 Old Town is even better than in Brussels and food is more delicious than Italian.

 Many people are afraid of going to Lviv because of the war.
 Don’t be!

 It’s a city in western Ukraine, where there is no war.
-It’s very peaceful place and perfect tourist destination.
+It’s a very peaceful place and perfect tourist destination.

-But… let’s talk about useful informations.
+But… let’s talk about useful information.